sara-sabr/ITStrategy/_pages/en/strategy-alternate-model.md

 **IT Product Manager**

-A person who manages the evolution of the IT product based on the IT Product Owner’s features lists, IT Product’s technical stack maintenance, and managing the rollout of new features.
+A person who manages the evolution of the IT product based on the IT Product Owner's features lists, IT Product's technical stack maintenance, and managing the rollout of new features.
 The IT Product manager prioritizes the work for the DevOps team, phases solution delivery to reduce impact to end-users, and manages changes by coordinating with the IT Product Owner.

 **Conventional IT Solution Delivery Model**